sriramdasbalaji/VSTS-DevOps-Labs/deploymentgroups/readme.md

    <img src="images/release_summary.png">

-   >In your server, go to http://localhost:80/ to access the application
+   >In one of your web servers, go to http://localhost:80/ to access the application.

-8. You will see the application as shown.
+8. The deployed web application is displayed.

    <img src="images/application.png">